 Research has shown that chloroquine phosphate is effective against viruses, including coronaviruses.

-In a 2005 study published in Virology Journal, scientists noted that the drug exhibited potent antiviral effects against the coronavirus responsible for the severe acute respiratory syndrome (SARS).
+In a 2005 study published in Virology Journal, scientists noted that the drug exhibited potent antiviral effects against the coronavirus responsible for severe acute respiratory syndrome (SARS).
 They found that it inhibited the virus when primate cells were treated with it before or after exposure.

 Chloroquine blocked SARS-CoV from spreading in cell culture.
 It showed potential usefulness for both preventing and treating coronavirus infections.